starlane-io/starlane/README.md

 # STARLANE
 Starlane is the world's first **RESOURCE MESH**.

-A large amount of the complexity of your enterprise can be transferred from the application level to Starlane.
+A large amount of the complexity of your enterprise can be transferred from the application level to the Starlane Resource Mesh.
 Less complexity means: faster development, easier to understand and fewer bugs.

 But first...

 ## WHAT IS A RESOURCE MESH?

-We'll explain what a Resource Mesh is shortly.
-First it's important for you to know that:
+First, it's important for you to know that:

 An enterprise is nothing more than **Services**, **Resources** and the **Mesh** that binds them all togheter.